GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

 ---
 title: How to set up VPN between strongSwan and Cloud VPN
 description: Learn how to build site-to-site IPsec VPN between strongSwan and Cloud VPN.
-author: civiloid, brona
+author: civiloid
-tags: Compute Engine, Cloud VPN, Strongswan, Libreswan, firewall
+tags: Compute Engine, Cloud VPN, strongSwan, firewall
 date_published: TBD
 ---

+Vladimir Smirnov | echnical Solutions Engineer | Google Cloud Platform Bronislav Robenek | echnical Solutions Engineer | Google Cloud Platform

 This guide walks you through how to configure the [strongSwan](https://www.strongswan.org/) for integration with the [Google Cloud VPN][cloud_vpn].
 This information is